davefol/babushka/README.md

 # Babushka

-Babushka is a Rust library for efficient bin packing and nesting algorithms.
+Babushka is a Rust library for 2D geometry algorithms, with a focus on efficient bin packing and nesting.

 ## Features
 TODO